Quantitative Literacy Resources

 The need for Quantitative Literacy (QL) is generally accepted.
 But the content and teaching of QL is under active discussion and debate.
 The quotes from the following publications present some of that discussion.

 All of the books shown here involve papers compiled by the editors: Lynn Steen, Bernard Madison and Richard Gillman.
 In the Steen-Madison books, Robert Orrill (to name just one) worked tirelessly in support of QL as have the members of the Mathematics and Democracy Design team and the members of the National Numeracy Steering Committee.
 [Note: this US National Numeracy effort is different from the National Numeracy Strategy in the UK.].
-[While the following are all quotes from the listed publications, this page has not been reviewed or approved by any of those mentioned on this page.]

-Calculation vs. Context: Quantitative Literacy and Its Implications for Teacher Education (2008).
+Calculation vs. Context: Quantitative Literacy and Its Implications for Teacher Education (2008)

 Editors: Bernard L. Madison and Lynn Arthur Steen

-"Innovative and more effective quantitative literacy education is urgent both as a part of revitalization of liberal education and as a response to the increasing quantitative reasoning demands of US society.
+Calculation vs Context “Innovative and more effective quantitative literacy education is urgent both as a part of revitalization of liberal education and as a response to the increasing quantitative reasoning demands of US society.
 In the information age of today and tomorrow, lives are increasingly governed by numbers.
 The ubiquity of data and analyses of data require one to use sound quantitative reasoning to cope intelligently with the requirements of citizenship, job and family, and to be prepared for a healthy, happy and productive life.
-But quantitative reasoning for the practical circumstances of life is not part of the school or college curriculum - even for those taking a large complement of mathematics and science courses.
+But quantitative reasoning for the practical circumstances of life is not part of the school or college curriculum — even for those taking a large complement of mathematics and science courses.
 In particular, it is not part of the college education of prospective teachers, and it is not a major part of the current national agenda reshaping school curricula.
 Achieving a quantitatively literate citizenry requires serious changes in the education of teachers and the curricula they teach.
-Thus, the need for a conference on Quantitative Literacy and Its Implications for Teacher Education." - From the letter of invitation to conference participants
+Thus, the need for a conference on Quantitative Literacy and Its Implications for Teacher Education.” — From the letter of invitation to conference participants

-"Innovative and more effective quantitative literacy education is urgent both as a part of revitalization of liberal education and as a response to the increasing quantitative reasoning demands of US society.
-Thus, the need for a conference on Quantitative Literacy and Its Implications for Teacher Education. " MAA Bookstore.
+“Innovative and more effective quantitative literacy education is urgent both as a part of revitalization of liberal education and as a response to the increasing quantitative reasoning demands of US society.
+Thus, the need for a conference on Quantitative Literacy and Its Implications for Teacher Education.”
+MAA Bookstore.

 “This volume contains the broadest interpretation yet of quantitative literacy (QL) as it should play out across the school and college curriculum.
 Nine commissioned essays on QL and teacher education by scholars in eight academic disciplines both challenge and expand more traditional views of QL.
 These essays, introductions by editors Bernard Madison and Lynn Steen, and brief summaries of discussions summarize the proceedings of a June 2007 multi-disciplinary conference held at Wingspread Conference Center and sponsored by the MAA's NSF-funded PMET project.”
 MAA 2008 Fall/Winter Catalog